 The next phase maps the complexity of each issue, identifies unseen solutions, and translates them into step by step roadmaps.

-With this overview of possible solutions, we develop strategies to move businesses and society towards sustainability, create inspiring designs and devise practical, affordable, and innovative solutions.
+With this overview of possible solutions, we develop strategies to move organizations towards sustainability.
+This can include building internal and external strategies, creating inspiring designs and devise practical, affordable, and innovative solutions.

-Except can make route and system maps for any industry and field, including manufacturing, service industries, urban development, logistics, agriculture, social, and medical industries.
+Except makes route and system maps for any industry and sector, including manufacturing, service industries, urban development, logistics, agriculture, social, and medical industries.